What Is Garage Floor Epoxy

 Metallic Epoxy Flooring

-Uses metallic pigments to create a three-dimensional, exotic swirling marbled effect.
-Often chosen for showrooms, retail spaces, and high-end garages & interiors.
+Uses metallic pigments to create a three-dimensional, exotic, swirling marbled effect.
+Often chosen for showrooms, retail spaces, and high-end garages and interiors.
 Typically built using separate layers (base/primer + metallic layer + protective clear topcoat).
 Metallic flooring is very unique and quite different from traditional garage floor epoxy finishes.
-See our Metallic Epoxy Kit page for what these kits are what they look like.
+See our Metallic Epoxy Kit page for what these kits are and what they look like.

 Heavy-Duty / Industrial Epoxy Flooring

-Built for extreme conditions such as heavy equipment, chemical exposure, and high abrasion.
-These systems prioritize strength and longevity and are often built as 2-3 layer systems that are much thicker and chemically harder finishes.
+Built for extreme conditions, including heavy equipment, chemical exposure, and high abrasion.
+These systems prioritize strength and longevity and are often built as 2–3 layer systems that are much thicker and have chemically harder finishes.
 See our Industrial Floor Epoxy section for coatings in true industrial environments.

 Where Garage Epoxy Flooring Is Commonly Used